SolraBizna/onizd/README.md

 # Quick Start

-If you're on Windows and you don't want to compile this yourself, soon you will be able to visit [the Releases page](https://github.com/SolraBizna/onizd/releases) and download a prebuilt Windows version.
-But, for now, you're out of luck.
-Soon, I promise...
+If you're on Windows, all you need is to go straight to [the Releases page](https://github.com/SolraBizna/onizd/releases) and download a prebuilt, graphical Windows version.

 # Compiling